mkirchhof/url/README.md

 ### Code

-This repo bases largely on [timm](https://github.com/huggingface/pytorch-image-models) (Apache 2.0), with some dataloaders from [Revisiting Deep Metric Learning](https://github.com/Confusezius/Revisiting_Deep_Metric_Learning_PyTorch) (MIT Licence), and some methods from [Probabilistic Contrastive Learning](https://github.com/mkirchhof/Probabilistic_Contrastive_Learning) (MIT License).
+This repo bases largely on [timm](https://github.com/huggingface/pytorch-image-models) (Apache 2.0), with some dataloaders from [Revisiting Deep Metric Learning](https://github.com/Confusezius/Revisiting_Deep_Metric_Learning_PyTorch) (MIT Licence) and [VTAB](https://github.com/google-research/task_adaptation) (Apache 2.0), and some methods from [Probabilistic Contrastive Learning](https://github.com/mkirchhof/Probabilistic_Contrastive_Learning) (MIT License).
 Several further methods are (re-)implemented by ourselves.
 Overall, this repo is thus under an Apache 2.0 License.
 That said, it is your responsibility to ensure you comply with licenses here and conditions of any dependent licenses.
 Where applicable, the sources/references for various components are linked in docstrings.

 ### Pretrained Weights
 So far all of the pretrained weights available here are pretrained on ImageNet with a select few that have some additional pretraining (see extra note below).
 ImageNet was released for non-commercial research purposes only (https://image-net.org/download).
 It's not clear what the implications of that are for the use of pretrained weights from that dataset.
 Any models I have trained with ImageNet are done for research purposes and one should assume that the original dataset license applies to the weights.
 It's best to seek legal advice if you intend to use the pretrained weights in a commercial product.